Photo:@n11_daiju.m

 Touring: ★★★★★

-The simple design allows you to switch between hiking mode and riding mode simply by twisting the heel piece, significantly reducing preparation time.
+The simple design, which allows you to switch between hiking mode and riding mode by simply twisting the heel piece, significantly reduces preparation time.

 ●Review:

-Each binding weighs just 390g, roughly the weight of a can of beer.
-This lightness is unparalleled for ski bindings, and it's sure to take you all the way to Mars.
-Now you won't have to put up with the weight of the beer you bring with you on snow camping trips.
+Weighing just 390g per foot, roughly the weight of a can of beer.
+This otherworldly lightness for ski bindings will surely take you to Mars.
+This might mean you won't have to compromise on the weight of the beer you bring on snow camping trips.

-This lightness is also an advantage when skiing, allowing for nimble footwork even in the uncertain snow conditions of backcountry areas.
+This lightness is also an advantage when skiing, allowing for nimble footwork even in the unpredictable snow conditions of backcountry areas.

-While the holding power is inferior to that of regular bindings, as you'd expect from ARMADA, these bindings are quite rigid for a tech binding that locks with just four pins, and you won't feel any twisting of the binding when turning.
+While the hold is admittedly inferior to regular bindings, as expected from ARMADA, it is quite rigid for a tech binding that locks with only four pins, and you won't feel any twisting of the binding during turns.

 Ski 2 Review